Posted on September 28, 2014

 Pausing to listen by a lake, meadow, or woods will quickly bring you to the realization that it’s that insect time of the year.
 Actual it’s been so for several weeks but now trees have hints of color other than green and when venturing out in the morning one is greeted by cooler temperatures.
 The sun is lower now as it continues it’s yearly journey south so the light is also different, piercing rather than embracing.
 At water’s edge dragonflies ceaselessly patrol in the warm late morning sun while Monarch and Viceroy butterflies go about their business in the nearby meadows.
 Walking through the same meadows in pursuit of a butterfly one is greeting by hundreds of grasshoppers all seeking a different escape route.
 Further in the woods more woodpeckers and bluejays are heard and one can’t help but notice a branch rebounding as a Fox squirrel moves from tree to tree.
 It couldn’t be getting ready for winter already could it?
 In early September, with the absence of any sudden cloudbursts, the rivers in central Ohio are low, exposing previously hidden gravel bars, and are a pleasant shade of green.

-Category: Big Darby River, birding in central ohio, butterflies, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, Ohio Nature, photography, Prairie Oaks Metro Park, Wild flowers Tagged: Big Darby, butterflies, damselflies, dragonflies, grasshoppers, Painted Turtle, wasps, wild flowers
+Category: Big Darby River, Birding in Ohio, butterflies, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, Ohio Nature, photography, Prairie Oaks Metro Park, Wild flowers Tagged: Big Darby, butterflies, damselflies, dragonflies, grasshoppers, Painted Turtle, wasps, wild flowers

 Posted on September 7, 2014